sorawittTo/thai-budget-system/replit.md

 - July 05, 2025.
 Enhanced family visit travel tab: now pulls tour cost data from employee records (tourCost field), multiplies by 2 for round-trip calculation, and filters to show only Active status employees
 - July 05, 2025.
 Applied professional UI styling to both assistance and travel modules: gradient backgrounds, modern tab designs with unique colors and icons, rounded corners, shadows, and consistent visual hierarchy
 - July 05, 2025.
 Updated assistance module "เงินช่วยเหลืออื่น ๆ" tab: integrated with employee database, displays all Active employees, pulls accommodation costs and monthly assistance from standard rates table based on each employee's level, automatic calculation of totals
+- July 05, 2025.
+Removed welcome page and set summary page as the default landing page when opening the application
+- July 05, 2025.
+Fixed budget item sorting arrows to work correctly within each category group
+- July 05, 2025.
+Updated summary page to pull real calculated data from all modules instead of using hardcoded values
+- July 05, 2025.
+Changed "ค่าจ้างชั่วโมงเพิ่ม" to "ค่าล่วงเวลา" in summary headings and integrated assistance calculations

 ## User Preferences